Ham & Cabbage Soup with Cheese Dumplings

 Rub the butter into the flour until crumbly.
 Mix in the cheddar, thyme and about ½ cup of water, or enough to bind the mixture together.

-Roll 2 level teaspoons of mixture into balls.
+Roll two level teaspoons of mixture into balls.
 Place into the soup and simmer, covered, for 8 minutes, or until the dumplings are plump.

-Ladle soup into bowls and top with three of the dumplings.
+Ladle soup into bowls and top with two or three of the dumplings.
 Sprinkle dumplings with lemon rind and serve immediately.

 Four to six.